jntmp/IDServer/README.md

-﻿# Yunify.Auth
+﻿# idsrv.api

-The **Yunify.Auth** solution consists of a standalone identity server and a web api server to serve clients.
+The **idsrv.api** solution consists of a standalone identity server and a web api server to serve clients.

 ## Setup

 Clone the repo and ensure you have at least version `>= 2.1.2` of the .NET Core SDK installed.

 #### Provision DB
-Under the `tools` directory, execute the powershell script `provision_db.ps1`, otherwise navigate to `src\Yunify.Auth.Server` and execute the following in a command prompt:
+Under the `tools` directory, execute the powershell script `provision_db.ps1`, otherwise navigate to `src\idsrv.server` and execute the following in a command prompt:

     dotnet ef database update --context ConfigurationStoreContext